 (#2582)When a non-AP and non-PCP STA receives an Authentication frame that includes an Association Delay Info element, it sets (#2317)dot11AssociationResponseTimeOut(#2318) equal to or larger than the Association Delay Info field(11ai).

-Deauthentication—originating STA
+Deauthentication—originating STA or MLD

-The originating STA shall deauthenticate with the indicated STA using the following procedure:
+The originating STA or MLD shall deauthenticate with the indicated STA or MLD, respectively, using the following procedure:

-The SME shall generate an MLME-DEAUTHENTICATE.request primitive containing the appropriate reason code for the STA deauthentication, as defined in Table 9-51 (Reason codes) of 9.4.1.7 (Reason Code field).
+The SME shall generate an MLME-DEAUTHENTICATE.request primitive containing the appropriate reason code for the STA or MLD deauthentication, as defined in Table 9-51 (Reason codes) of 9.4.1.7 (Reason Code field).

-On receipt of the MLME-DEAUTHENTICATE.request primitive, if the state for the indicated STA is State 2, State 3, or State 4, the MLME shall generate a Deauthentication frame to be transmitted to the indicated STA.
+On receipt of the MLME-DEAUTHENTICATE.request primitive, if the state for the indicated STA or MLD is State 2, State 3, or State 4, the MLME shall generate a Deauthentication frame to be transmitted to the indicated STA or MLD, respectively.